Nebula-Block-Data/docs/Get_Started/Overview.md

 # Overview

-In this getting started guide, learn how to create an account, manage your billing details, and deploy the various Nebula Block products.
+In this guide, learn how to get started with our services by creating an account, managing your billing details, and deploying various Nebula Block products.

 ## Create an Account